 The FOIA allows fee charges based on the requester's category.
 There are three categories: Commercial (pay search, review, and reproduction fees); non-commercial scientific or educational institutions or news media (pay reproduction fees; first 100 pages provided at no cost); and others (pay search and reproduction fees; first two hours search and 100 pages provided at no cost).
 For information on FOIA fees read PART 286--DoD FREEDOM OF INFORMATION ACT PROGRAM REGULATION

 If you are advised or expect that a fee will be charged, you may request in writing a waiver of those fees if the disclosure of the requested information is in the public interest because it is likely to contribute significantly to public understanding of the operations and activities of the government and is not primarily in the commercial interest of the requester.
 The mere fact that you are a non-profit organization or a member of the media does not in and of itself qualify for a fee waiver.
 In addition, a requester's inability to pay is not a legal basis for granting a fee waiver.

 The Air Force Freedom of Information Act (FOIA) program is decentralized.
-For fastest response times, please register here to submit a FOIA request online utilizing the Public Access Link (PAL).
+For fastest response times, submit a FOIA request online utilizing the Public Access Link (PAL).